Bounds for the probability generating functional of a Gibbs point process: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:bounds}}

 The main strategy of the proof is to replace in \eqref{eq:pgfl} the process $\Xi$ by a Poisson process $\Eta$, and then use Stein's method to bound the error

 In the context of Poisson process approximation, Stein's method for bounding expressions of the form $\abs{\E f(\Xi)-\E f(\Eta)}$ uniformly in $f$ from a class of functions $\mcf$ was first introduced in \citep{bb92}.
-It has undergone numerous developments in the subsequent years, including a recent generalisation to Gibbs process approximation \cite{ss12}.
-In what follows we briefly touch on the key points of Stein's method needed for our proof, referring to the nice expository chapter of \citep{xia05} for details.
+A nice exposition of the main body of the method with various ramifications and detailed proofs can be found in \citep{xia05}.
+More recent developments include the generalisation to Gibbs process approximation \cite{ss12}.